qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 This is a Dvorak layout for the Minivan 40% keyboard (default 44 keys).
-The accented characters would likely cover Dutch, German, French, Finnish, Norwegian, Swedish, Italian and Spanish, besides English.
+The accented characters would likely cover Dutch, German, French, Finnish, Norwegian, Swedish, Italian and Spanish, besides English (Unicode input).

-Qwerty users would have to change the base layer as far as their letter and symbol arrangement is concerned, otherwise it should work the same.

 This keymap.c was edited from the default provided with this version of QMK on Github, and the LED support was copied from ../jetpacktuxedo/